callmecavs/bricks.js/README.md

 ### API / Events

-Bricks instances are extended with [Knot.js](https://github.com/callmecavs/knot.js), a browser-based event emitter.
+A Bricks instance is extended with [Knot.js](https://github.com/callmecavs/knot.js), a browser-based event emitter.
 Use the event emitter syntax to add and remove callbacks associated with the API methods.

 Note that **all methods, including those from the event emitter, are chainable**.
 API methods, and their corresponding events, are described below: